TIPOFF/bookings/README.md

 ## Models

-We include the following model in this package:
+We include the following models in this package:

 **List of Models**

 - Booking
+- Booking Category
+- Participant
+- Rate
+- Rate Category

 For each of these models, this package implements an [authorization policy](https://laravel.com/docs/8.x/authorization) that extends the roles and permissions approach of the [tipoff/authorization](https://github.com/tipoff/authorization) package.
 The policies for each model in this package are registered through the package and do not need to be registered manually.